-After a month of meticulous costume-planning, (we hear Miley Cyrus is going to be a popular choice), Halloween has finally arrived.
+After months of meticulous costume planning, Halloween is almost here.
 But what if going out to haunted houses or trick-or-treating out in the cold (yes, grown-ups still do it) isn’t your slice of cake?
-For that, we have scary movies.

 We have a challenge for you, though.
-Naturally, you can enjoy silent films without the hearing aids.
+Naturally, you can enjoy silent films without hearing aids.
 You can enjoy any other movie without aids, too, so long as you have captions.

-The results: Hearing those harsh, dissonant sounds of soundtracks in scary movies appeals to our instinctual responses to fear.
+The results: Hearing those harsh, dissonant sounds of soundtracks in scary movies appeal to our instinctual responses to fear.

 In the animal world—particularly in the mammal world, though also in avians—young creatures use what Blumstein calls “nonlinear sounds” to signal their distress to their parents.
-When conducting the experiment, Blumstein and his partners, Richard Davitian and Peter Kaye, had subjects listen to soundtracks from adventure, dramatic, war, and horror movies.
+When conducting the experiment, Blumstein and his partners, Richard Davitian and Peter Kaye had subjects listen to soundtracks from adventure, dramatic, war, and horror movies.

 So, horror movie soundtracks are hugely correlated to the cries of young animals in danger, which is a sound we’re instinctually attuned to hearing.
 When we watch scary movies and tremble, it’s all in the sound—the music that lingers eerily hours after you’ve finished watching elicits a gut reaction.

-Now that we’ve had our science lesson, we’ve included a few clips of soundtracks from 5 scary movies for you.
+Now that we’ve had our science lesson, we’ve included a few clips of soundtracks from 3 scary movies for you.
 Listen to the soundtrack (one of them is an actual scene!)

 Once you’re done, try watching the actual movies without the sound and see if Blumstein’s conclusion holds water (Good news: They’re all available on Netflix).

 Or are they simply laughable without the sounds and the music?

 Have a happy Halloween!